 CONCLUSION

 The present study highlights the significance of traditional maternity and child healthcare practices in Southern India (Karnataka, Kerala), Central India (Odisha) and Northeastern India (Manipur).
 The research reveals a rich diversity of medicinal plants and traditional knowledge used during various stages of maternity, including pregnancy, childbirth, and postpartum care.
-The findings demonstrate the potential of traditional practices to support maternal health and well-being and demonstrates the importance of preserving and validating this knowledge through scientific research.
+The findings demonstrate the potential of traditional practices to support maternal health and well-being and demonstrate the importance of preserving and validating this knowledge through scientific research.
 By documenting and exploring these traditional practices, we can gain valuable insights into holistic and sustainable approaches to health, and promote a more nuanced understanding of the complex relationships between culture, health, and well-being.
-Ultimately, this study would contribute to a growing body of research that seeks to integrate traditional knowledge with modern healthcare practices, and promote a more inclusive and culturally sensitive approach to maternal healthcare.
+Ultimately, this study would contribute to a growing body of research that seeks to integrate traditional knowledge with modern healthcare practices and promote a more inclusive and culturally sensitive approach to maternal healthcare.

 COMPETING INTERESTS DISCLAIMER: